phuocminhbao/ecomerce_website/README.txt

     5. Cart management: Add, delete, update items on the cart
     6. Search items
     7. Payment
-    8. Save bills and bill details on datababase
+    8. Save bills and bill details on database